Lu (state)

-Lu was the home state of Confucius as well as Mozi, and as such has an outsized cultural influence among the states of the Eastern Zhou and in history.
+Lu was the home state of Confucius as well as Mozi, and, as such, has an outsized cultural influence among the states of the Eastern Zhou and in history.
 The Annals of Spring and Autumn, for instance, was written with the Lu rulers' years as their basis.
-Another great work of Chinese history, the Zuo Zhuan or Commentary of Zuo, was also written in Lu by Zuo Qiuming.
+Another great work of Chinese history, the Zuo Zhuan or Commentary of Zuo, was traditionally considered to have been written in Lu by Zuo Qiuming.

 Geography

 The state's capital was in Qufu and its territory mainly covered the central and southwest regions of what is now Shandong Province.
 It was bordered to the north by the powerful state of Qi and to the south by the powerful state of Chu.
 The position of Lu on the eastern frontiers of the Western Zhou state, facing the non-Zhou peoples in states such as Lai and Xu, was an important consideration in its foundation.

 Etymology

-William H. Baxter (apud Matisoff, 1995) suggests a semantic connection between the toponym 魯 Lǔ and its homophone 鹵 lŭ "salty, rock salt" (< OC *C-rāɁ) since that region was a salt marsh in ancient times.
+William H. Baxter (apud Matisoff, 1995) suggests a semantic connection between the toponym 魯 Lǔ and its homophone 鹵 lǔ "salty, rock salt" (< OC *C-rāʔ) since that region was a salt marsh in ancient times.